utkarshcmu/grafana.org/content/blog/2017-08-04-timeshift-ep7.md

 categories = ["timeShift", "Grafana Buzz"]
 +++

 Hard to believe it's already August!
 This week there were a ton of articles to highlight.
-It's really exciting to see how many data afficionados there are out there coming up with new ways to connect Grafana to their data, wherever it may live.
-In this issue we cover cryptocurrency visualization, home automation setups and breakdown the installation in a number of environements.
+It's really exciting to see how many data aficionados there are out there coming up with new ways to connect Grafana to their data, wherever it may live.
+In this issue we cover crypto currency visualization, home automation setups and breakdown the installation in a number of environments.
 Enjoy!
 <br />
 <!-- <hr />
 <div>